Babyhamsta/Babyhamsta/README.md

 <div align="center">
   Hi there!👋 My name is Babyhamsta and I'm a freelance developer.
-I have created projects from basic C# tools to advanced AI tools.
+I have created projects from basic C# tools to advanced AI tools.<br>
   All of my projects are typically passion projects or projects that I use to learn about new coding languages or tools.<br><br>

   I work in Cyber Development so my Github helps me come up with new ideas and possible tools for use in a corporate environment.